Calderwood Castle

 Calderwood Castle was located in East Kilbride, Scotland.
-The castle was situated near the banks of the Rotten Calder Water in what is now Calderglen Country Park.
-Most likely constructed in the early to mid fifteenth century by the Maxwell family, the original peel tower collapsed in 1773.
-It was replaced by an extension to a large 18th-century country house called Calderwood House, which has itself since been demolished along with a later 1840s Gothic Revival addition.
+The historically recorded castle was situated on a precipice on the western bank of the Rotten Calder Water in Calderwood Glen, now part of Calderglen Country Park.
+Most likely constructed in the early to mid fifteenth century by the Maxwell family, the original peel tower collapsed in 1773 following several days of stormy weather.
+This building, known architecturally from a mid eighteenth century drawing, was replaced by an extension to the pre-existing late 17th-century country house called Calderwood House.
+These sections and later additions, including an 1840s Gothic Revival extension, were all demolished in the period circa 1943-1951.